 On April 26, 2021 the Census Bureau released its official 2020 population counts.
-These preliminary counts tell us, among other things, which states are going to lose or gain U.S. House seats however the detailed data needed to redraw the lines and other demographic information, will not be available until September 30, 2021.
+These preliminary counts tell us, among other things, which states are going to lose or gain U.S. House seats however the detailed data needed to redraw the lines and other demographic information became available in August 2021.
 Typically these data are released much earlier in the year after the decennial Census however were delayed due to the COVID-19 pandemic.

-On September 30th L2 will collect and start the process of integrating the updated, detailed census information into our voter and consumer file taxonomies as well as incorporate the 2020 Census boundary information.
+L2 has started the process of collecting and integrating the updated, detailed census information into our voter and consumer file taxonomies as well as incorporate the 2020 Census boundary information.
 This process will likely take several weeks to a month to ingest, format and update all of the files.
 The census information we expect to obtain in September will include all of the data reported by the “American Community Survey” which includes employment status, insurance coverage, commuting information, occupation/industry, income estimates/benefits, poverty level and others.

 L2’s national voter file database and VoterMapping Platform are built to be flexible and updated as districts change.
 Over the past decade, there have been dozens of changes prompted by court rulings and state legislatures that have resulted in L2 updating boundaries quickly.
 Here’s how L2 handles these changes: